visioninhope/foundationallm/README.md

     }
     ```

-- In the `ChatServiceWebApi` project, make sure the content of the `appsettings.json` file is similar to this:
+- In the `FoundationaLLM.ChatAPI` project, make sure the content of the `appsettings.json` file is similar to this:

     ```json
     {